 Talking About The Text

 Discuss the following in groups of three of four

 1. The episode has been narrated in a light vein.
 What social mores does the author seem to ridicule?

-The author here has ridiculed the society and the people living in false pride of their lineage or community.
-It explains about a fool who does not know much of the practical matters and in order to feed their image, go ahead auctioning their properties.
-Smarter people like Ramanand who bend but do not break fool such people.
-Based on the situation, they change their values but do not compromise on their pride completely.
-They are very cunning and take advantage of the fools filled with social status which is worn out and cover up their present to protect their past.
+The author, through the episode, ridicules society and the people living in false pride of their lineage or community.
+It is about a fool who does not know much of the practical matters and, in order to feed their image, goes ahead with auctioning their properties.
+Smarter people like Ramanand, who bend but do not break, fool such people.
+Based on the situation, they change their values but do not compromise their pride completely.
+They are very cunning and take advantage of the fools filled with social status, which is worn out and cover up their presence to protect their past.
 People who weave their fall due to the lack of awareness are mocked here by the author.

 2. What do you think are the reasons for the references made to the English people and the British monarchy?

 Indian society takes pride in the culture and language of their rulers and not in their vibrant and rich history.
-Babus and Nabobs that were present in the British Raj are still respected and looked up to.
-Even though these people ensured the authority of English Queen’s on our land.
+Babus and Nabobs, who were present during the British Raj, are still respected and looked up to, even though these people ensured the authority of the English Queen on our land.
 The reference in Mulk Raj Anand’s story makes it understandable.
-He gives an example of how the generals and nabobs in the English army wore the prestigious lion moustache which was worn by maharajas and rajas of our land.
+He gives an example of how the generals and nabobs in the English army wore the prestigious lion moustaches, which were worn by maharajas and rajas of our land.